tstatler/doctools/guides/acs/sdks/ios/README.md

 1. Login to [Appcelerator Dashboard](https://dashboard.appcelerator.com).
 2. From the Orgs menu, select the organization to associate with the application.
 3. Click the Apps menu and select **Add a Native App**.
-4. In the dialog that appears:
+4. In the New Native Application dialog, do the following:
     * Enter **APSCloudExampleApp** (or other name) in the **Name** field.
     * Select **iOS** from the **Platform** menu.
     * Select any category from the **Category** menu.